 Svalbard Brewery is more than a symbol of change.
 It’s a beacon shining out from the top of the world, as Svalbard has developed from a desolate land of opportunity to an international center for science and knowledge.
 A global lighthouse working for a deeper understanding of how climate change and space exploration will affect life on our planet going forward, and how we can make wiser choices about the future.

 We are proud to be a part of that story, sending a message in a bottle for the world to discover.
 To draw attention to a lively yet vulnerable corner of the planet in our own way.
-Because there is far more to being an explorer than to simply explore.
+Because there is far more to be an explorer than to simply explore.